Daniel-Mietchen/events/PIDapalooza-2019.md

 # About

-This file hosts a contribution to PIDapalooza 2019.
+This file hosts a contribution to [PIDapalooza 2019](https://pidapalooza.org).
+It was submitted on 21 September 2018.

 # Title